"Man is the only animal that blushes. Or needs to."

 "Are you the wolf who came here last night, or are you something else?"

-The last, of course, was the most important, but the woman remained as inscrutable as ever.
-He thought she looked almost amused by his badgering, but it could have been his imagination.
+The last, of course, was the most important, but the woman remained inscrutable.
+He thought she looked almost amused by his badgering.
 That night she went to sleep under the wolf skins.
-She seemed to indicate that he should join her but he dared not after entertaining visions of waking up snuggled beside a real wolf again and losing his throat in the bargain.
+She seemed to indicate that he should join her, but he dared not after entertaining visions of waking up snuggled beside a real wolf again and losing his throat in the bargain…

 He slept in the corner.